 - Perform proper pre-trip and in route inspections.
 Make needed repairs to ensure safe travel.
 Perform frequent checks of the load and equipment during the trip. - Utilize defensive driving techniques at all times.
-Avoid distractions.

-- Drive professionally and non-aggressive. - Plan trips.
+Avoid distractions. - Drive professionally and non-aggressive. - Plan trips.
 An exhausted driver is a dangerous driver.
 Leave early enough, take proper breaks and watch your speed. - Drugs and alcohol.
 We expect all drivers to comply with Part 382 of the Federal Motor Carrier Safety Regulations.
 Abuses in these areas can result in automatic termination. - Backing.
 Backing accidents can be prevented.
 Never back into an area without first checking for hazards.
 Always use a spotter when blind-side backing and backing into or across traffic.
 Never depend totally on a spotter.
 YOU are still responsible.
-Remember 'GOAL' - Get Out And Look! - Parking on road shoulders and entry/exit ramps is prohibited. - Get directions.
+Remember 'GOAL' Get Out And Look!
+Barking on road abould are and ontry/writ ramps is prohibited. - Parking on road shoulders and entry/exit ramps is prohibited. - Get directions.
 If unsure of delivery/pick-up point, get directions from a safe area, i.e. truck stop or rest area.
 Do not park in areas where your unit may pose a hazard to the flow of traffic.
 If lost, do not forget the rules of driving.
 Lost drivers, at times, take too many chances trying to correct errors.